Wednesday, May 31, 2023

 Although this isn’t very intuitive, you’ll be able to get used to it within a few rides as I did.
 What helped me was to just keep my gears in the highest position (7 on my e-bike) unless I needed more assistance.
 As a beginner e-bike rider, this is a great way to start getting used to both your electrical and mechanical gears.

 Find out what kind of gears you have and how they shift.
-Generally, there are two types of gears, in addition to pedal assist, that are predominant on electric bikes: Trigger Gears and Gripshift Gears.
+Generally, there are two types of gears that are predominant on electric bikes: Trigger Gears and Gripshift Gears.
 The first is typically a small paddle that you push once with your thumb each time you shift into another gear.
 The latter is a dial that you rotate forward and back with your whole hand to shift gears.

 Both of these should be located on the right-side handlebar.
 Check your instruction manual from the manufacturer if you’re not sure what you’re looking at.